What’s On

 ST1 and ST2 Teaching

 When?
-Thursdays 12.30-2.00pm
+Thursdays 12:30-2:00pm

 Where?
-Education Centre
+Room B1, Education Centre

 What?
 See the Clinical Update timetable by clicking the green button below

 This is bleep-free protected time and all trainees are expected to attend.
-In hospital posts, it has been agreed at faculty level that a colleague/senior will hold your bleep, even if this is the consultant.
+In hospital posts, it has been agreed at faculty level that a colleague/senior will hold your bleep, even if this is the Consultant.

 Thursdays are the key educational day throughout GP training.
-In ST1 and ST2 trainees will have Integrated Training Posts (ITP) which are spent part time in General Practice and part-time in a Hospital Specialty.
+In ST1 and ST2 trainees will have Integrated Training Posts (ITP) which are spent part-time in General Practice and part-time in a Hospital Specialty.
 During these rotations, there will be group teaching at the Education Centre led by each trainee in turn.

-The format for each session is for trainees at one practice to work together to present a topic from the GP Curriculum, with an emphasis on an interactive discussion rooted in primary care.
+The format for each session is for trainees at one practice to work together to present a topic from the GP Curriculum, with an emphasis on an interactive discussion rooted in Primary Care.

 There are also termly whole group teaching for ST1s and ST2s, for which study leave will need to be applied.
 These take place on certain Thursday mornings on a range of topics.